 “In the past, we have identified six regulatory levers that can foster infrastructure investment,” the report explains.
 “Making additional affordable spectrum available, facilitating access to site locations, enabling small cell deployment, facilitating deployment of backhaul, permitting the freedom to establish network sharing agreements, and harmonizing power density limits.”

-And, according to the GSMA report, governments around the world have taken concerted steps in most of the highlighted areas.
+And, according to the 5G research from the GSMA, governments around the world have taken concerted steps in most of the highlighted areas.
 However, according to the report, they will need to do more to stimulate full 5G deployment.

 “There are also two additional areas in which action by policy makers and regulators can spur the rollout of 5G: providing adequate subsidies for deployments, and providing regulatory flexibility for vertical partnerships,” the report states.
 “Seizing the full macroeconomic opportunity of 5G requires concerted commitments from policy makers and the industry in all of these areas.”